$d$-wave Surface Altermagnetism in Centrosymmetric Collinear Antiferromagnets

+In this Letter, we show that surface inversion breaking in centrosymmetric antiferromagnets, while necessary, is not sufficient to induce surface altermagnetism.
+Instead, no antiunitary symmetry may survive at the surface that exchanges the two antiferromagnetically coupled sublattices and enforces spin degeneracy.
+Using symmetry analysis and first-principles calculations, we demonstrate this mechanism for representative centrosymmetric AFMs including the Heusler compound V$_3$Al and the 122 pnictide BaMn$_2$Sb$_2$.
+In these systems, the absence of a sublattice-exchanging antiunitary symmetry allows a symmetry-permitted \textit{d}-wave momentum-dependent spin splitting localized within the outermost magnetic layers.
+We further show that the mechanism applies across multiple classes of centrosymmetric antiferromagnets and remains robust against SOC, although relativistic spin mixing can reduce the observable spin polarization in heavier-element compounds.

-For surface terminations that break the equivalence of the two antiferromagnetic sublattices, symmetry analysis constrains the leading nonrelativistic spin splitting of the surface states to transform according to a \textit{d}-wave representation, corresponding to the lowest-order irreducible representation allowed by the surface magnetic point group \cite{Smejkal2022_PRX,Mazin2023_MnTe}.
-Using first-principles calculations, we demonstrate that this symmetry-allowed spin splitting indeed emerges at realistic antiferromagnetic surfaces, exhibits a characteristic momentum dependence, and is strongly confined to the outermost magnetic layers.
+For surface terminations satisfying these symmetry conditions, the leading nonrelativistic spin splitting transforms according to a \textit{d}-wave representation determined by the surface magnetic point group \cite{Smejkal2022_PRX,Mazin2023_MnTe}.
+First-principles calculations confirm that this symmetry-allowed spin splitting emerges at realistic antiferromagnetic surfaces, exhibits characteristic momentum dependence, and remains strongly localized within the outermost magnetic layers.
 These results establish centrosymmetric AFMs as a previously unexplored platform for nonrelativistic surface and interface altermagnetism.
-In contrast to bulk altermagnets, where spin splitting is constrained by crystal rotations or mirror symmetries combined with time reversal, surface altermagnetism is governed by the breaking or survival of $tT$ symmetry within the surface plane.
+In contrast to bulk altermagnets, where spin splitting is constrained by crystal rotations or mirror symmetries combined with time reversal, surface altermagnetism is governed by whether a sublattice-exchanging antiunitary symmetry survives at the surface.
+In systems such as MnPt this role is played by $tT$ symmetry.

 To elucidate the symmetry mechanism responsible for this effect, Fig.~\ref{fig1} summarizes the origin of surface altermagnetism by contrasting bulk and surface magnetic structures of representative centrosymmetric AFMs.
 All materials considered are collinear \textit{C}- or \textit{G}-type AFMs that preserve combined $PT$ symmetry in the bulk.
 As shown in Fig.~\ref{fig1}(a), the bulk magnetic structures of V$_3$Al, BaMn$_2$Sb$_2$, and MnPt are fully compensated and antiferromagnetically ordered.
 In the following, we focus on the (001) surface, for which each magnetic layer contains two antiferromagnetically coupled magnetic moments.